syrfn/-WIP-assignment/README.md

 **Step 3**\
 After that iterate over the array list to extract item name and shop URL and save the data to a file.

+## How to Classify The Product
+This is just a simple classification.
+There's no algorithm nor machine learning model on it as given only item name and shop URL.
+The question is "can vegan eat this item?".
+The assumption applies here is a vegan only can eat food with no animal content in it.
+So, in the script `analysis.py`, every item_name is checked by `str.contains()` function to see whether it contains non-vegan words or not.
+And the rest of it is vegan item.